 One other organised event was a gymkhana held during carnival week in Bognor.
 This included bike racing around an oval circuit pulling sledges and prams (but not in the same race!), riding over vans, fire jumps and riding through a sheet of glass (proper glass, not sugar glass!)
 Invariably someone ended up in hospital!

-Back in the 60’s the Club also organised the Polecat Scramble at Heyshott, Nr Midhurst, attracting top riders of the day.
+In the sixties the club organised the Polecat Scramble held at Midhurst, which used to attract all the top British riders of the day.

 The number of trials organised by the Club has increased quite considerably over the years.
-The ever popular 2 day Bluebeards and Greybeards for the over 40’s, two Novice Trials and four Group Trials.
-The Closed to Club events are organised into Summer and Winter series with points for the Award of Trophies at the annual Dinner/Dance in November.
+Events currently include Monthly Club Trials, the ever-popular 2-day Bluebeards and Greybeards trial for the over 40’s, Novice Trials and South Coast Group Trials.

 Since Tony’s passing a lot of the members of the club have been very good in putting their hand up and volunteering to take on the jobs he did so well.
 We now have over 120 members, and a strong and growing committee, who are hoping to take the club forward in the way Tony did.

 John Tubb, Club Treasurer.